 Travel Time: 1.5 hours

-For a shorter commute time to Tamarindo, flying into Liberia (LIR) International Airport is the best option.
+For a shorter commute time to Tamarindo, flying into Liberia International Airport (LIR) is the best option.
 Flights are more expensive into this airport from most cities, but the convenience factor is key.
 Given the short travel time, taking an airport taxi or booking a shuttle is more affordable and there are plenty of companies available.
-It is best to book in advance especially during the height of the tourist season (December to April).
-There is also an option to rent a car at the airport if you’re up for an adventure (and are a great navigator).
-Hertz, Budget, Alamo, Avis, and Enterprise all find homes at Liberia.
+It is best to book in advance especially during the high season (December to April).
+There is also an option to rent a car at the airport in advance if you’re up for an adventure (and are a great navigator).

 Property Amenities